Running Spark programs on a cluster

 Exercise 1.2

-Open the file and implement the function avg_temperature_fast
+Open the file and implement the function avg_temperature_fast.

 NOTE.
 Remember to comment the call

-and to uncomment the call to avg_temperature_fast
+to avg_temperature_slow and to uncomment the call to avg_temperature_fast at the end of the file.

 Exercise